Leo-Henrique/leo-react-app/README.md

 ### Cloning the repository

 Use [degit](https://github.com/Rich-Harris/degit) to clone leo-react-app.
-You can mention the name you want for your project's root folder by specifying just a space after the command or use the command already inside your root folder.
+You can mention the name you want for your project's root folder by specifying only a space after the command or use the command inside your root folder.

 If you opted for **SASS**:
 ```bash